RahulMawa/SideProjects/README.md

 # FlaskProjects
 ------------------------------
-What all I have done in Flask (using HTML5, CSS, Bootstrap, JS, SQLite, Django, JinJa) through projects that I did for some online courses / for myself in my free time.
+ABout this repo: This repo has all that I have done (that I can publically share) in Flask (using HTML5, CSS, Bootstrap, JS, SQLite, Django, JinJa) through projects that I did for some online courses / for myself in my free time.

 ------------------------------